-The Healthcare Analytics Department consists of seventeen staff members.
-This includes: one Chief Analytics Officer, two Directors, one Manager, nine analysts, two Quality Specialists, one Business Administrator, and one Executive Assistant.
-They perform data analyses involving clinical, financial, provider and member data.
+The Healthcare Analytics Department performs data analyses involving clinical, financial, provider and member data in support of the Quality department with improvement activities and initiatives.
 The Health Care Analysts are available to the QI department allotting at least 25% of their time to direct QI analysis.
 They collect and summarize QI data, and work in conjunction with the Information Technology (IT) Department and the QI department to produce analytics and reporting for various QI activities projects including HEDIS.
 Additionally, some quality analytics and reporting are produced by outside vendors under contract with the Alliance.